chzhc/WeatherGather/README.md

 # City Weather info in Zhejiang Prov.

-## data was arranged in csv (not formated)
+**@Data is crawled from the internet**

-## include City Weather from around 2013 to 2019
+**Only for learning usage!**

-## data is crawled from the internet
+Data was arranged in csv (not formated)

-## data is only for learning usage!
+Include City Weather from around 2013 to 2019

-using beautifulsoup4,py3.6,request,re,selenium
+> using beautifulsoup4,py3.6,request,re,selenium
-selenium using chromedrive mode
+> selenium using chromedrive mode

 `scrach.py` for crawling weather
 `scrach_air.py` for crawling air condition